suncoast-devs/handbook/lessons/cs-loops/reading/intro.md

+---
-## Looping
+title: Looping
+---

 Often in programming, we need to perform a task repeatedly, or we need to process all the items in some collection.
 For these situations we can use the idea of `loops`.

 Let's say we want to perform some statement, or statements, `10` times.
 We could do this with the `while` control flow statement as follows:

 ```C#
 var counter = 0;